Calypso90/Calypso90/README.md

 ###

-<p align="center">Hi, my name is Calypso.
-I'm a software developer, originally from South Florida and now based in Georgia.
-I love creating fun, user-friendly web applications with clean, aesthetic designs..
-I have a unique blend of experience in both theatre and software development, I bring a diverse skill set to any project I undertake.
-My background in technical theatre has honed my ability to manage complex projects, coordinate with multidisciplinary teams, and maintain meticulous attention to detail under tight deadlines.
-In software development, I have applied these organizational skills to coding, developing proficiency in languages such as JavaScript and TypeScript.
-This combination of creative problem-solving and technical acumen allows me to approach challenges from multiple angles, delivering innovative solutions that are both practical and efficient.</p>
+<p align="center">Hi, I'm Calypso, a software developer currently based in Georgia, originally from South Florida.
+I specialize in crafting engaging, user-friendly web applications with clean, aesthetically pleasing designs.
+With a unique background in both theatre and software development, I bring a diverse skill set to every project.
+My experience in technical theatre has sharpened my ability to manage complex projects, collaborate with multidisciplinary teams, and maintain a keen eye for detail, even under tight deadlines.
+In software development, I've applied these organizational skills to coding, building proficiency in languages like JavaScript and TypeScript.
+This blend of creative problem-solving and technical expertise allows me to tackle challenges from various perspectives, delivering innovative and efficient solutions.</p>

 ###